aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 Congratulations!
 You’ve now extended your Lambda function to call Dynamo DB, deployed the updated Lambda function and DynamoDB table to AWS, and demonstrated that they’re working seamlessly together.

-### Step 6: Test API Gateway and Lambda using .NET Core CLI
+### Step 4: Test API Gateway and Lambda using .NET CLI

-Now we will use the AWS Lambda tools for .NET Core to test the Lambda function.
+Now we will use the AWS Lambda tools for .NET to test the Lambda function.

 1. Use the lambda invoke-function command to execute the test.
 You can either enter the command without any arguments, in which case you will be prompted for the name of the function and the region, or you can supply them as arguments like this, replacing the region with the region code you selected previously: